abhipsa99-ch/Biotechnology-Projects-/README.md

 - Gained understanding of GMP principles and biopharmaceutical production.

-### 2. Biodiesel Production from *Jatropha curcas*
-- Produced biodiesel through the transesterification of Jatropha oil.
-- Evaluated production parameters and fuel properties.
-- Assessed biodiesel as a sustainable alternative renewable fuel.

 ### 3. HIV/AIDS Review

 Reviewed the following key aspects of HIV/AIDS: